goyote/kohana-installer/README.md

     $ ko install --path=my/other/dir --name=myapp <- Downloads Kohana to "./my/other/dir/myapp"
     $ ko install --mode=755                       <- Uses mode "755" instead of "777" for new files/dirs

-Note: When using --path, if a dir does not exist, it will be created
+*Note*: When using --path, if a dir does not exist, it will be created.
-Note: When using --path, the permissions on existing dirs will not get overridden (by design)
+*Note*: When using --path, the permissions on existing dirs will not get overridden (by design.)

+***

-**git**        Sets up a new git repo, adding the Kohana modules as git submodules
+**git**: Sets up a new git repo, adding the Kohana modules as git submodules.

     $ ko git                               <- Sets up a new repo in "./kohana"
     $ ko git --name=myapp                  <- Sets up a new repo in "./myapp"